mlr-org/mlr3extralearners/paper/paper.md

 One core feature of the `mlr3` ecosystem is that it annotates learners with extensive metadata.

 - **Hyperparameter Management**: The hyperparameter spaces of learners are defined using `ParamSet` objects from the [`paradox` package](https://paradox.mlr-org.com/) [@paradox].
-Each parameter is explicitly typed, with annotations for valid ranges and allowable values.
+Each hyperparameter is explicitly typed, with annotations for valid ranges and allowable values.
 This ensures valid configurations and simplifies tasks like parameter tuning.
 - **Task and Prediction Types**: Learners are categorized with respect to their task type (e.g. as classification, regression or survival analysis [@Sonabend2021]) and prediction types (e.g. probabilities or class predictions).
 This allows users to easily identify suitable learners for their specific modeling tasks.